bwaide/MailMigration/README.md

 ### config.json

 The configuration file contains global settings and module-specific settings.
-For example:
+Pay attention to the `root_folder`, as this name differs between different locales.
+Example configuration:

 ```json
 {